 Top wood pellets

 CookinPellets Hickory Smoking Pellets

-A trusted brand in the market is CookinPellets and this is one of their bestsellers.
-If you’re on a tight budget, you might have to skip this.
-But if you’re looking for quality, then this is a great option.
+A trusted brand in the market is CookinPellets, and this is one of their bestsellers.
+You might have to skip this if you’re on a tight budget.
+But this is a great option if you’re looking for quality.
 It has more than a thousand Amazon ratings with an overall rating of 4.5 stars.

-This is made of 100% hickory with zero oak or alder filler so you can trust this to give you that hickory flavor.
+This is made of 100% hickory with zero oak or alder filler, so you can trust this to give you that hickory flavor.
 This variant also has low dust pellets and low moisture.
-While these wood pellets are quite expensive, you can expect it to house more pellets than other brands and without unnecessary fillers.
+While these wood pellets are quite expensive, you can expect them to house more pellets than other brands and without unnecessary fillers.
 Thus, you get what you pay for.

-This is great to use for large meat chunks like rib racks, brisket, and pork butts.
+This is great for large meat chunks like rib racks, brisket, and pork butts.
 You can also expect this to burn hot and clean.
-A lot of people love how this gives off a strong smell while providing that delicious taste to your meat.
+Many people love how this gives off a strong smell while providing that delicious taste to your meat.

 - A little expensive

 - May last you for a year at the very least